Identification

 Age assessment of unaccompanied children

-The procedure for identifying unaccompanied children is governed by guidance and case law.
-At the screening stage, where a person appears to an Immigration Officer or the Home Office caseworker to be under 18, policy guidance is that they are to be treated as a child.
-In case of doubt, the person should be treated as though they are under 18 until there is sufficient evidence to the contrary.[8]
+In case of doubt, the person should be treated as though they are under 18 until there is sufficient evidence to the contrary.[6]
 Where their appearance strongly suggests to the officer that they are significantly over 18, the asylum seeker is treated as an adult.
 In this case, an age assessment can be triggered by the young person or any third party referring to the local authority for an age assessment.
 However, the result of immediate treatment as an adult while this process is ongoing means that people who are in fact under 18 will be treated as adult in the asylum and support processes.
-Research by the Refugee Council published in 2022 including its own statistics shows that many of these decisions made at the border are later overturned.[9].

-The guidance has been amended several times in recent years to reflect successful judicial challenges, including to the practice of the social work age assessments at the Kent Intake Unit on the grounds that the procedural safeguards required of social work assessments applied equally to the Home Office employed social workers.[12]
+The guidance has been amended several times in recent years to reflect various judicial challenges, including to the practice of the social work age assessments at the Kent Intake Unit on the grounds that the procedural safeguards required of social work assessments applied equally to the Home Office employed social workers.[7]
 This followed a series of challenges to the interpretation of the ‘significantly over 18’ policy, ultimately in favour of the Home Office, retaining the right to make those decisions at the border.
-In addition to the criticism by the Refugee Council, a report from the Independent Chief Inspector of Borders and Immigration drew attention to the practice of making these initial decisions, including the lack of interpreters used.[13]
-Charities drew attention to the risks of this policy resulting in children being sent to Rwanda under the MEPD agreement, mistakenly judged to be adult.[14]
+In addition to the criticism by the Refugee Council, a report from the Independent Chief Inspector of Borders and Immigration drew attention to the practice of making these initial decisions, including the lack of interpreters used.[8]
+Charities drew attention to the risks of this policy resulting in children being sent to Rwanda under the MEPD agreement, mistakenly judged to be adult.[9]

 If the Home Office has referred to a local authority because they felt there was doubt about the claimed age, the social worker responsible for an assessment must assure the Home Office that they have considered the age and this would usually be communicated to a child through an agreed template.[10]
 A stand-alone assessment is not necessary but the Home Office must be satisfied that the areas listed on the template have been considered by the social worker.
 The Home Office must also be satisfied that any assessment complies with case law – often referred to as ‘Merton compliant’ as Merton was the first piece of case law dealing with the lawful procedure for age assessments.
 It would then be usual for the Home Office to adopt the age decided by the social worker but more detail is given in guidance.[11]